Setting up a new scene

 - Shared Cells and text rotations NOT yet supported

-- STEP 2: Select the preferred hosting server / default
+- Select preferred hosting server or choose default

-- STEP 3: Upload your files (at least one LAS/LAZ/E57/PTS file needed before more additional data)
+- Browse for files to upload (add at least one LAS/LAZ/E57/PTS file before more additional data)

 If one or more of your file uploads freezes, just refresh the page (F5) and upload that file again.
 You might be prompted to give the scene name again before you can continue to next page.